open-contracting/standard/docs/guidance/map/related_processes.md

 Chile Compra publishes a [tender notice](https://www.mercadopublico.cl/Procurement/Modules/RFB/DetailsAcquisition.aspx?qs=TLr0Si6+0YXBLbyobaRgPQ==) inviting suppliers to participate in the framework agreement.
 The tender notice specifies that multiple suppliers can join the framework agreement.
 The framework agreement is open, since all the framework agreements in Chile involve the setting up of a dynamic purchasing system.
 The framework agreement is for multiple buyers, since the tender notice specifies two contracting authorities.

-The notice is modelled as an OCDS release with `tag` set to ‘tender’ and with the following properties:
+The notice is modelled as an OCDS release with a `tag` of ‘tender’ and the following properties:

 * The techniques extension is declared in the package metadata.
-* `tender.techniques.hasFrameworkAgreement` is set to `true` to indicate that this contracting process is for the set-up of a framework agreement.
+* Since this contracting process is for the set-up of a framework agreement, `tender.techniques.hasFrameworkAgreement` is set to `true`.
 * Since the framework agreement will be concluded with multiple suppliers and will involve second-stage competition, `tender.procurementMethod` is set to ‘selective’.
-* Since the framework agreement is open  `tenderPeriod` is set to the end of the framework agreement.
+* Since the framework agreement is open, `tender.tenderPeriod` is set to the end of the framework agreement.
 * Since there are two buyers, the ‘buyer’ object is not set, and the buyers are declared in the `parties` array.
-* Since Chile Compra is the entity who manages the procurement process, the `procuringEntity` is set to reference the entry for Chile Compra in the `parties` array.
+* Since Chile Compra is the entity that manages the contracting process, `tender.procuringEntity` is set to reference Chile Compra's object in the `parties` array.

 ```{jsoninclude} ../../examples/frameworks/open_multiple_first_stage.json
 :jsonpointer:
 :title: First Stage
 ```

-#### Adding a supplier as a party to the framework agreement
+#### Adding a supplier to the framework agreement

-Chile Compra issues an [award notice](https://www.mercadopublico.cl/Procurement/Modules/RFB/StepsProcessAward/PreviewAwardAct.aspx?qs=TLr0Si6+0YXBLbyobaRgPQ==) to announce that the framework agreement has been awarded to two suppliers: RODRIGO ALEJANDRO VIDAL CAMPOS and COMERCIALIZADORA E IMPORTADORA GRUPO RAVC SPA.
+Chile Compra issues an [award notice](https://www.mercadopublico.cl/Procurement/Modules/RFB/StepsProcessAward/PreviewAwardAct.aspx?qs=TLr0Si6+0YXBLbyobaRgPQ==) to announce that the framework agreement has been awarded to two suppliers: Rodrigo Alejandro Vidal Campos and Comercializadora e Importadora Grupo RAVC SPA.

-The notice is modelled as an OCDS release with the same `ocid` as the previous release and with `tag` set to ‘award’.
-The release has the following properties:
+The notice is modelled as an OCDS release with the same `ocid` as the previous release, a `tag` of ‘award’, and the following properties:

-* No updates are made to `tender.status` since other suppliers are still able to submit a request to participate in the framework agreement
+* Since other suppliers are still able to submit a request to participate in the framework agreement, no change is made to `tender.status`.
 * An `Award` object is added to the `awards` array.
-* An `Organization` object per supplier is added to the `parties` array with the supplier’s details.
+* An `Organization` object is added to the `parties` array for each supplier with its details.
-* An `OrganizationReference` object per supplier is added to `award.suppliers` to reference the supplier’s details in the `parties` array.
+* An `OrganizationReference` object is added to the award's `.suppliers` array for each supplier to reference its object in the `parties` array.

 ```{jsoninclude} ../../examples/frameworks/open_multiple_supplier.json
 :jsonpointer: